Nidhi3338/SQL/README.md

 4. multivalued attribute

-primary key is unique key and doesnt have null values in the table
+primary key is unique key and doesnt have null values in the table foriegn key is a link btw two table foriegn key and primary key should have same data type **Realationship** it is a process of describe a realationship between enitity

-**Realationship**
-it is a process of describe a realationship between enitity
 1. one to one